Ambrevar/dotfiles/README.md

 zathura, zsh).
 You can search for them before the git commit `README: The Big Emacs Shift`.

-I've also written a fair amount of scripts, most of which are POSIX.
+I've also written a fair amount of scripts.
 The highlights include:

 * asciify: convert many non-ASCII characters to their nearest ASCII counterpart.